sew-k/cheap-flight-search/README.md

 4. REST client, such as Postman to test API endpoints.

+5. Favourite browser for checking usability and UX of simplified view layer.

 ### How to use

-1. Clone code from GitHub repository
+1. Clone code from GitHub repository.

-2. Set up MySQL local database
+2. Set up MySQL local database.

-3. Build and run application in your IDE
+3. Build and run application in your IDE.

+4. Test application endpoints by Postman or use it in favourite browser.

 ### Frontend pages